 Think carefully before enabling the Delivery Notes or Goods Receipts tabs.
 Once you have started using them, you must continue.
-Manager will not allow you to disable the tabs after the first delivery note or goods receipt is created.
+Manager will not allow you to disable the tabs after the first delivery note or goods receipt exists.
+All delivery notes and goods receipts would need to be deleted before the tabs could be disabled.
 The functionality these tabs provide can be very important for some businesses.
-But they also entail extra work every time an inventory item is purchased or sold.
+But they also entail extra work every time an inventory item is purchased or sold or goods are returned.
 Consider creating a test company to explore whether they are truly necessary for your business.
 They can always be added later.

 Inventory reports available are not affected by activation of Delivery Notes and Goods Receipts tabs.
 All reports are based on items owned.
 Thus, they reflect purchases and sales, regardless of whether items have been received or delivered.